top of page

 The noun 'perpetrator' has its etymology rooted in Latin.
 It is derived from the Latin word 'perpetrator,' which is the past participle of 'perpetrare,' meaning 'to perform' or 'to commit.'
 In Latin, 'perpetrare' was used to describe the act of carrying out or performing a specific action.
 'Perpetrator' entered the English language in the 16th century and is used to describe an individual or entity responsible for committing a specific act, typically a wrongdoing, crime, offense, or harmful action.
 Its etymology underscores the emphasis on the act of committing or performing, as implied by its Latin origins in 'perpetrator,' highlighting the role and responsibility of those who carry out certain actions, especially those that are harmful or unlawful.

-Quiz: Find the meaning of perpetrator
+Quiz: Find the meaning of the noun perpetrator:

 Try Again!